opensearch-project/documentation-website/_opensearch/supported-field-types/xy-shape.md

 # xy shape field type

 An xy shape field type contains a shape, such as a polygon or a collection of xy points.
 It is based on the Lucene [XYShape](https://lucene.apache.org/core/9_3_0/core/org/apache/lucene/document/XYShape.html) field type.
-To index an xy shape, OpenSearch tessellates the shape into a triangular mesh and stores each triangle in a BKD tree.
+To index an xy shape, OpenSearch tessellates the shape into a triangular mesh and stores each triangle in a BKD tree (a set of balanced k-dimensional trees).
 This provides a 10<sup>-7</sup>decimal degree of precision, which represents near-perfect spatial resolution.

-The xy shape field type is similar to the [geoshape]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/geo-shape/) field type, but it represents shapes on the Cartesian plane, which is not based on the earth-fixed terrestrial reference system.
+The xy shape field type is similar to the [geoshape]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/geo-shape/) field type, but it represents shapes on the Cartesian plane, which is not based on the Earth-fixed terrestrial reference system.
 The coordinates of an xy shape are single-precision floating-point values.
 For information about the range and precision of floating-point values, see [Numeric field types]({{site.url}}{{site.baseurl}}/opensearch/supported-field-types/numeric/).

 ## Example